 Director Tim Georgeson’s Mystique Sequence is an emotionally driven environmental film that explores the connection between the ocean and the landscape of Montauk, the most mystical and easterly point of Long Island.
 Through weather and textures, voice, sound design, spectacular scenes from high above and way below, and an eye that wanders deeply into both the elements of land and water, the tapestry of these landscapes are highlighted, fused, and resolved.
-This powerful film evokes, and also questions, our world.
+Narrated by Alan Watts with a soundtrack provided by Thus Owls, this powerful film evokes, and also questions, our world.

-Underwritten by The Surf Lodge, who premiered the film at the Montauk HQ in August of 2019, the short was produced by Johnny Fego and Picture Farm and edited by Toddy Stewart and is a companion piece to Georgeson’s “Land of Many Winds.”
+Underwritten by The Surf Lodge, who premiered the film at the Montauk HQ in August of 2019, the short was produced by Johnny Fego & Picture Farm, DP’d by Soren Nielsen and edited by Toddy Stewart and is a companion piece to Georgeson’s “Land of Many Winds.”